ridouaneg/Big-Brother/README.md

 ## To do

-- data visualization of the feature space with t-SNE
 - make it work in open database (no pre-defined set of people to recognize)
 - code profiling and optimization to real-time (jit, cuda, c++)
 - use binary tree to efficiently process the database